mariasantosdev/algoritmo-e-estrutura-de-dados-com-python/README.md

 Para entender exatamente quantos passos você precisa, é basicamente um cálculo de logaritmo.

-Exercícios:

-  1.1 Suppose you have a sorted list of 128 names, and you’re searching through it using binary search.
-What’s the maximum number of steps it would take? log2 128 = 7

-  1.2 Suppose you double the size of the list.
-What’s the maximum number of steps now? log2 256 = 8.

 ### big O notation:
     O(log n), também conhecido como tempo de log.
 Exemplo: pesquisa binária.